Instant Pot Zuppa Toscana Soup (Video)

 Historical Notes for this Recipe:

-This recipe was posted in 2019.
-It was last updated with more information in 2023.
+This recipe for Zuppa Toscana Soup made in the Instant Pot was posted in 2019.
+It was last updated with more information in 2024.